Rough Stock – Tammy George’s Final Rodeo Season

 Even so, the cowgirl decided to postpone the much-needed surgery so she could compete in the Professional Women’s Rodeo Association National Finals in early November.

 Tammy would compete in bareback and bull riding events during the three-day finals.
-An hour before each day’s events, the Georges stepped behind the chutes to begin their ritual of tapping up Tammy’s knee.
+An hour before each day’s events, the Georges stepped behind the chutes to begin their ritual of taping up Tammy’s knee.

 Mike took a can of tacky adhesive and sprayed it on her leg.
 Then tearing off a 12-inch piece of cloth tape, he pressed it firmly against her calf.
 Fellow cowgirls ducked around Tammy as she propped her foot up next to a toilet stall.
 In a spiral fashion, Mike layered the tape from mid-calf to her thigh.